mcclure/emily/doc/manual.md

             |       | !
     20      | RTL   | `

-(This table can be different from conventional "precedence" because all the macros do different things when they execute-- for example the `.` macro adheres directly to the item to its right, whereas the `+` macro creates groups out of its entire left and right sides and adheres directly to neither.)
+(This table can be different from conventional "precedence" because all the macros do different things when they execute — for example the `.` macro adheres directly to the item to its right, whereas the `+` macro creates groups out of its entire left and right sides and adheres directly to neither.)

 ## Operator precedence